No-Code Deployer

 3. On the Essentials tab, select the following rollup parameters, and then click Next:

-• Network: Select Testnet — an option to explore the rollup functionality for free (48 hours).
+• Trial: Explore the rollup functionality for free (48 hours).

 4. On the Configuration tab, specify the following parameters, and then click Next: